 The objective of the REC is to safeguard the health, welfare and rights of human participants and researchers in research studies and to afford dignity to the handling and treatment of biological materials, taking into account the scientific procedures and concerns of the local community.
 You may require Ethical Approval if you wish to carry out research that involves humans or their tissues, biological materials or hazardous substances.
-Check here for the REC submission deadlines.
+Check here for more information about their application process and deadlines.